wso2-attic/vagrant-is/README.md

 # Vagrantfile for WSO2 Identity Server

+In order to use Vagrant boxes, you will need an active subscription from WSO2 since the Vagrant boxes hosted at vagrant.wso2.com contains the latest updates and fixes to WSO2 Identity Server.
+You can sign up for a Free Trial Subscription [here](https://wso2.com/free-trial-subscription)

+If you wish to use the Vagrant boxes without updates, please build them from [here](https://github.com/wso2/vagrant-boxes)

 This section defines the procedure to execute Vagrant resources for a setup of WSO2 Identity Server single node with Analytics support.<br>